South Tyrol: round trip

 Visiting South Tyrol

-Enjoy this tour of South Tyrol, on new bike paths through unspoilt nature with rushing rivers, legendary mountains and idyllic lakes.
+Enjoy this bike tour of South Tyrol, on new bike paths through unspoilt nature with rushing rivers, legendary mountains and idyllic lakes.
 Get to know all that what constitutes the uniqueness and the special atmosphere of this region: a living tradition and culture in a country whose history has left numerous traces, the acclaimed Tyrolean hospitality, hearty 'Brettljausen', a good drop South Tyrolean wine, a pleasant climate on the sunny side of the Alps.
 Discover on wonderful cycle paths away from traffic the eastern Pusteria, the world of the Dolomites, the state capital Bolzano, the Kalterer Lake, the picturesque spa town of Merano and the sunny Vinschgau.
 The double nights in Brixen, Bozen and Meran make this round trip a true delight.

 1. day Brixen Arrival